Wottint History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Wottint research.
 Another 87 words (6 lines of text) covering the years 1497, 1567, 1541, 1567, 1489, 1551, 1521, 1587, 1521, 1587, 1548, 1628, 1616, 1618, 1604, 1620, 1587, 1630, 1568, 1639, 1682, 1764, 1582, 1669 and 1607 are included under the topic Early Wottint History in all our PDF Extended History products and printed products wherever possible.

 Wottint Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Wottint family name include Wooton, Wootton, Wootten, Wooten and others.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Wottint family name include Wooton, Wootton, Wootten, Wooten, Wooter, Wouters and others.

 Early Notables of the Wottint family (pre 1700)

 Notables of this surname at this time include: Nicholas Wotton (c.
 1497-1567), an English diplomat, Ambassador to France during the reign of Mary, Dean of Canterbury (1541-1567); and his brother, Sir Edward Wotton (1489-1551), Treasurer of Calais and a privy councillor to Edward VI of England; Thomas Wotton (1521-1587), Sheriff of Kent; Thomas Wotton (1521-1587); and his son, Edward Wotton, 1st Baron Wotton (1548-1628), an English diplomat and administrator, Lord of...